In this article, we will look at the pros and cons of the Keto Diet, and why and how it works for weight loss.

 - Increased energy

-When you eliminate saturated fat and processed foods from your diet, your energy level will increase
+When you eliminate saturated fat and processed foods from your diet, your energy level will rise.
+Your blood sugar level will be less prone to fluctuations, so you will not experience fatigue-inducing sugar crashes.

 - The “feel good” factor